astashov/liftosaur/blog/docs/index.md

 the expression on the right side of `in` should return an array.
 The `var.i` would contain the index of each set, starting from 1.

+### Prints

+For debugging purposes, there's `print` function.
+You can use it to debug your scripts.
+Liftoscript doesn't support strings, so you can only pass numbers, weights or percentages there.
+It looks like this:

+{% plannercode %}
+print(1, 20lb, 30%)
+print(100, weights[1], completedReps[2])
+print(var.max)
+{% endplannercode %}

+It accepts any number of arguments, and you'll see all the prints either in playground or when you finish exercise during workout, after all sets are done.

 ### Update

 `progress: ` logic updates the weights/reps/etc **in the program**, after you finish a workout.
 But there's also a way to update sets while you're doing a workout!
 For example, you want to set the number of drop sets or dropset reps based on the first set completed reps, or something like that.